bchabrier/domoja/README.md

 The server part is written in Typescript, while the GUI uses Angular and Iconic.

-Here some screenshots of the application:
+Here are some screenshots of the application:

 <div>
 <img height=230px src=https://user-images.githubusercontent.com/7472805/43680587-4df7f310-983e-11e8-97d5-3eb9bd6e2969.png>